u-blox/u-blox-sho-OpenCPU/MCUXpresso/IRIS-W1/tools/blhost/README.md

-# blhost Automation Script
+# blhost Automation Script (EVK-IRIS-W1)

-This Windows batch script helps to recover EVK-IRIS-W1 from a abnormal state, using `blhost.exe`.
+This Windows batch script helps to recover EVK-IRIS-W1 from an abnormal state, using `blhost.exe`. (**NOTE** : script supports only EVK-IRIS-W1)

 ## Prerequisites